GazzaJ/CI-MS4-RefereE-pay/README.md

 ![Roboto Font](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/roboto-font.jpg "Roboto Font")

->**I had considered using a sport themed font for this app, but decided I want to overdo it, and certainly didn't want to detratct from the main purpose of the site.**
+>**I had considered using a sport themed font for this app, but decided I want to overdo it, and certainly didn't want to detract from the main purpose of the site.**

 ##### **Imagery**
 I had a very clear plan for the site images right from the very early planning stages.
 I wanted to find images showing amateur football in action including the referee or other match officials.
 I found a decent selection of good quality, licence free images on Pixabay.
-The full list of images and credits are in the Cedits section.
+The full list of images and credits are in the Credits section.

-I also wanted to add some fun to the messages rendered by the app by adding footbal icons matching the level of message, such as:
+I also wanted to add some fun to the messages rendered by the app by adding football icons matching the level of message, such as:
  - Error = Red Card

 ![Red Card](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/message-error.jpg) )